 Other items can be part of your settlement too.
-Your attorney can help you determine a fair amount to request.
+Your dedicated Clearwater attorney can help you determine a fair amount to request.

 Watching for Hit and Run Drunk Drivers

 When someone causes a car accident after drinking, he or she may be tempted to flee the scene of the crash.
-A drunk driver knows that he or she is facing serious criminal charges after causing a crash with injuries, so fleeing the scene may seem like a worthwhile risk to take.
+An intoxicated driver knows that he or she is facing serious criminal charges after causing a crash with injuries, so fleeing the scene may seem like a worthwhile risk to take.

 Hopefully, you could note the type of damage the other driver has on his or her car.
 You can give this information to the police officers to help them find the other driver.